bustin1/ParallelProposal/README.md

 cd grid_gen
 mpirun -np <proc_count> ./generategrid -f <output_file> -h <height> -w <width>
 ```
+NOTE: This will only work if the height and width are divisible by the number of processors.

 Particle Filtering (CUDA)
 ```
 ./render -i <input> -n <# of particles> -r <# of rays> -g <size of one wall widith=height> -d <debug mode>